noahdaboss/noahdaboss.github.io/index.md

 I currently go to Lipscomb Univerity in Nashville, TN
 Major: Electrical/Computer Engineering
-Minor: Computer Science
 `` ``

-I work at CPHandheld as a Software Engineering Intern I write code, design circuit boards in Altium, and occationally use Solidworks.
+I write code, design circuit boards in Altium, and occationally use Solidworks.
 ````